bnayagrawal/flutter_assist_bot/README.md

 # flutter_assist_bot

 A bot application that is to assist you on food recipes (Well atleast that's what it was supposed to do).
 This project is **not complete**.
 This project has Spoonacular API implemented but **not connected**.
+I messed up :(

 ## Resources
 1. The application icon used from: <div>Icons made by <a href="https://www.flaticon.com/authors/freepik" title="Freepik">Freepik</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a></div>